 Today, I’m going to show you how to fix an odometer that doesn’t work.

-One thing I immediately notice is neither the triple odometer nor the regulator odometer are working, they are not spinning at all.
+One thing I immediately notice is neither the triple odometer nor the regulator odometer is working, they are not spinning at all.

 Since this car is new to me, I’m not completely sure whether if it has 120,000 miles or more.